 Mona Lisa Lashes…

 For many years, Da Vinci’s Mona Lisa has fascinated art historians.
-A French Scientist has researched the answers behind the fate of Mona Lisa’s missing eyebrows and lashes.
+A French Scientist has researched the answers behind the fate of the Mona Lisa’s missing eyebrows and lashes.

 Pascal Cotte, the French Scientist, says his ultra-detailed digital scans of the masterpiece allow him to effectively skim through layers of paint to “see” into the past of Leonardo Da Vinci’s 16th-century portrait of a Florentine merchant’s wife.

 According to Cotte, the world’s most famous painting originally included both brows and lashes.
 The scans of the painting reveal traces of Mona Lisa’s left brow that disappeared due to faulty restoration efforts.